webplatform/docs-wpd/Getting_Started/index.md

 Editing an existing page is as easy as clicking the Edit button at the top of the page.

-==Content types and URLs==WPD supports three basic types of content:
+==Content types and URLs==

+WPD supports three basic types of content:

 * '''Reference material''' -- JavaScript APIs, HTML and CSS reference).
 * '''Tutorials''' -- Step-by-step instructions for building a sample application or demonstrating a feature.